Borrowing Policy

 Each faculty member is responsible for checking for Fair Use, or obtaining copyright permission if necessary.
 If copyright permission is needed for a reserve item and the faculty member did not obtain permission, then the library will obtain permission.
 Those costs will be billed back to the faculty member’s department’s printing/copying account.

-Please contact the circulation desk at Stephens Library if a sample form letter is needed to obtain copyright permission from a publisher or a copyright owner/holder, or a Fair Use checklist to see if the project falls under Fair Use.
-The contact information for circulation is (573) 876-7182 or circulation@stephens.edu.
+Please contact the library if a sample form letter is needed to obtain copyright permission from a publisher or a copyright owner/holder, or a Fair Use checklist to see if the project falls under Fair Use.

 The library accepts photocopied copyrighted materials for reserve purposes according to copyright Fair Use guidelines.
 Copying should not substitute for the purchase of books, publishers’ reprints or periodicals.
 Educational use is not automatically Fair Use.
 It may be considered infringing on copyright if the use substantially interferes with the copyright owners/holders right to profit from their creative endeavor.